Nathan Meriam House: History

 Joseph and Sarah Meriam arrived in Concord from Kent, England, in 1638, with six children.
-Another, John, was born after their arrival.
+Another child, John, was born after their arrival.
 John and his wife, Mary, built the first home at Meriam's Corner in 1663.
 Their son, John, built a second home in 1691 for himself and his wife, Sarah.
-Another son, Joseph, built a third home in 1705.
-He lived there with his wife, Dorothy Brooks.
-It is this house, later owned by Nathan and Abigail Meriam, that is today known as the Nathan Meriam House.
+In 1705, another son, Joseph, built a third home, where he lived with his wife, Dorothy Brooks.
+It is this house, later owned by Nathan and Abigail Meriam, that is now known as the Nathan Meriam House.

-Nathan and Abigail lived in the house with seven children, with ages ranging between eleven and 29.
-It remained in the Meriam family until 1871, at which point it was sold to Thomas Burke.
-In 1925, while still in the Burke family, a fire broke out at the property which precipitated a renovation.
+Nathan and Abigail lived in the house with their seven children, whose ages ranged from eleven to twenty-nine.
+The house remained in the Meriam family until 1871, when it was sold to Thomas Burke.
+In 1925, while still owned by the Burke family, a fire broke out at the property, leading to a renovation.
 These renovations, and others done prior to the fire, are visible in today's structure; as such, the building now looks different to the original construction.